-Chicken Fajita Tacos - baked tacos are a fun and easy way to enjoy this Mexican night favorite.
+Baked Chicken Fajita Tacos are a fun and easy dish for Mexican night.
 The cheese melts around the filling, holding everything together.
 These tacos are filled with savory ground chicken, fajita-style veggies, and plenty of cheese.
 Taco Tuesday and Fajita Friday never tasted so good!

 Baked tacos are a fun and easy way to enjoy this Mexican night favorite.
 Baking the tacos crisps up the shells and melts the cheese around the filling to hold everything together.
 Then, add your favorite taco toppings and enjoy.